nimu77/nimu77.github.io/_posts/2020-09-23-KNN-Classification-from-Scratch.md

 foo(3)
 ~~~

-And here is the same code with syntax highlighting:
+And here is the same code with syntax highlighting

 ```javascript
 var foo = function(x) {